soyart/notes/pages/Go language.md

 					- > In older, simpler allocator, there's a single global central list of free memory blocks.
 The global list must be MUTEX protected, meaning there's lock and unlock operations.
 					  >
 					  > Go authors hated this and decided that the memory cache must be lock-free
-					- Go allocator instead creates multiple *P*s, one for each CPU core/thread
+					- Go allocator instead creates a *P* for each CPU core (or thread if it's hyperthreaded)
 						- Think of a P as a resource bucket or a "local workspace" for a CPU thread:
 						  ```
 						  ┌────────────────────────────────────────────────────────┐